 Content The examination will consist of two written papers of two hours' duration each and an assessment of practical work.
 The questions will be set in English and must be answered in English.

-Paper I Consists of a written paper, comprising about 10

-compulsory short questions to be answered in the spaces provided in the examination booklet, and a practical component.
+Paper I Consists of a written paper, comprising about 10 compulsory short questions to be answered in the spaces provided in the examination booklet, and a practical component.
 This paper is to be taken by ALL candidates registered for the examination.

-Paper IIA/Paper IIB There will be two versions of Paper II; Paper IIA or those in Paper I. Questions in Paper IIB will be less difficult than those in Paper I.
+Paper IIA/Paper IIB There will be two versions of Paper II; Paper IIA or Paper IIB.
+Questions in Paper IIA will be more difficult than those in Paper I. Questions in Paper IIB will be less difficult than those in Paper I. Registration Candidates will be required to indicate on the registration form which option in Paper II (A or B) they wish to sit for.

-Paper IIB.

-Questions in Paper IIA will be more difficult than

-Registration Candidates will be required to indicate on the registration form which option in Paper II (A or B) they wish to sit for.
 No change in the choice of paper will be allowed after the registration period.

-Supplementary In the September Supplementary session, only Paper I and

-Paper IIB will be offered.
+Supplementary In the September Supplementary session, only Paper I and Paper IIB will be offered.

-Test questions

-Paper IIA or Paper IIB will consist of five compulsory questions, two of which will test experimental skills.
+Test questions Paper IIA or Paper IIB will consist of five compulsory questions, two of which will test experimental skills.